ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/testing-a-simple-function.md

 ---
 layout: ballerina-testing-code-left-nav-pages-swanlake
-title: Testing a Simple Function
+title: Testing a simple function
 description: Learn how to use Ballerina's built-in test framework to write testable code.
 The test framework provides a set of building blocks to help write and run tests.
 keywords: ballerina, programming language, testing
 permalink: /learn/testing-ballerina-code/testing-a-simple-function/